keeakita/cargo-rambley/README.md

 # Configuration

-Rambley will read the following environment variables to you the best possible park experience:
+Rambley will read the following environment variables to give you the best possible park experience:

 * `CARGO_RAMBLEYS_LITTLE` - what to call you (default: "buddy")
 * `CARGO_RAMBLEYS_PRONOUNS` - what pronouns Rambley will use for themself (default: "his")